-Fingernails must be short and should not to extend beyond the finger tips to assure safe and effective patient care administration.
-Acrylic, silk, gel, powder dip, or other types of nails are not permitted in class or clinical.
+Natural fingernails must be short and should not to extend beyond the finger tips to assure safe and effective patient care administration.
+Add on acrylic, silk, gel, powder dip, or other types of nails are not permitted in class or clinical.
 Nail polish is not permitted.

 Tattoo marks and designs (body art) must be covered and not visible while in uniform.
-If there are any questions, or if tattoos cannot be covered (e.g., ring tattoos), the student must contact. their clinical instructor prior to the clinical experience.
+If there are any questions, or if tattoos cannot be covered (e.g., ring tattoos), the student must contact their clinical instructor prior to the clinical experience.